ashesh808/genius-deck/README.md

 ### Request
 - Form Data:
-  - `file`: PDF file to be uploaded.
+  - `file`: PDF, TXT, or PPTX file to be uploaded.

 ### Response
 - JSON Object: